aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/working-hours/_index.md

 # Determine Working Days & Working Hours with Aspose.Tasks

 ## Introduction
 Managing project calendars is a core part of successful project planning.
 In this tutorial you’ll **determine working days** for any task and **extract working hours** from an MS Project calendar using Aspose.Tasks for Java.
 By the end of the guide you’ll be able to **calculate task duration**, customize working hours, and reliably **load an MPP file** to retrieve the data you need.
+You’ll also see how to **read MS Project** files without having Microsoft Project installed, making automation possible on any platform.

 ## Quick Answers
 - **What does “determine working days” mean?** It means identifying which calendar dates are considered work‑days for a given task.
 - **Which library should I use?** Aspose.Tasks for Java provides a full‑featured API for working with MS Project files.
 - **How long does the implementation take?** Typically 10–15 minutes for a basic extraction.
 - **Do I need a license?** A free trial is available; a commercial license is required for production use.
 - **Can I customize working hours?** Yes – you can modify calendars, add holidays, and set custom work‑time ranges.

 ## What is “determine working days”?
 When a task is scheduled, the project calendar defines which days are work days and which are non‑working (weekends, holidays).
 Determining working days means querying that calendar to know exactly when work can occur, which is essential for accurate **calculate task duration** calculations.

 ## Why use Aspose.Tasks to retrieve working hours?
-- **No Microsoft Project required** – work with .MPP files on any platform.
+- **No Microsoft Project required** – you can read MS Project files directly from Java code.
 - **Full calendar support** – includes default, resource, and task calendars.
 - **High performance** – process large projects quickly.
 - **Extensive documentation** – examples and API reference are readily available.